World Climbing

-The International Federation of Sport Climbing (IFSC) is the international governing body for the sport of competition climbing, which consists of the disciplines lead climbing, bouldering, and speed climbing.
+World Climbing (formerly known as the International Federation of Sport Climbing or IFSC) is the international governing body for the sport of competition climbing, which consists of the disciplines lead climbing, bouldering, and speed climbing.

+The federation officially launched the name World Climbing on 10 December 2025, following approval by its National Federations and subsequent amendment of its statutes in October 2023.

 Charter

-The IFSC describes itself as "the international federation responsible for all aspects of international competition climbing and is the final authority for all matters concerning international competition climbing".
+World Climbing describes itself as "the international federation responsible for all aspects of international competition climbing and is the final authority for all matters concerning international competition climbing".
 It describes itself as responsible for all technical aspects of the sport of competition climbing, for the approval of all member federations and their respective competitions, and of approving the calendar and schedule of events held during the year.
-The IFSC is recognised by the International Olympic Committee.
+World Climbing is recognised by the International Olympic Committee.

 History

 The IFSC was founded in Frankfurt on 27 January 2007 by 57 member federations as a continuation of the International Council for Competition Climbing, which had been in existence from 1997 to 2007 under the governance of the Union Internationale des Associations d'Alpinisme (UIAA).
 Later that year, the IFSC was granted provisional recognition by the IOC, and consisted of 80 member federations.
-On 10 February 2010, the IOC granted the IFSC formal recognition, and on the 4 July 2011, the IOC added climbing to a shortlist of potential new sports for the 2020 Tokyo Olympic Games, which was confirmed in 2016.
+On 10 February 2010, the IOC granted the IFSC formal recognition, and on 4 July 2011, the IOC added climbing to a shortlist of potential new sports for the 2020 Tokyo Olympic Games, which was confirmed in 2016.

 Due to the 2022 Russian invasion of Ukraine, the IFSC suspended the Russian and Belarusian federations and canceled all events in Russia in 2022.

 Competitions

-The major competitions organized by the IFSC are:
+The major competitions organized by World Climbing are:

-World Cup
+World Climbing Series

-The IFSC Climbing World Cup is a series of competitions held annually.
+The World Climbing Series is a series of competitions held annually.
 The athletes compete in three disciplines: lead, bouldering, and speed.
 The number of competitions and venues vary from year to year.
-The first World Cup was held under the auspices of UIAA in 1989, World Cups were held under the auspices of IFSC from 2007.
+Before 2026, World Climbing Series were known as World Cups, the first of which was held under the auspices of UIAA in 1989, featuring speed and lead disciplines.
+Bouldering was not added as a discipline until 1999.
+World Cups were held under the auspices of IFSC from 2007 until 2026, when the name was changed to World Climbing.

-World Championship
+World Climbing Championship

-The IFSC Climbing World Championship is a competition held biennially.
-This event determines the male and female world champions in the three disciplines of sport climbing lead, bouldering and speed as well as in para-climbing.
+The World Climbing Championship is a competition held biennially.
+This event determines the male and female world champions in the disciplines of sport climbing lead, bouldering and speed as well as in para-climbing.
+The World Climbing Championship was founded as the World Championship in 1991 and the first edition was held in Frankfurt, Germany.

-World Youth Championship
+World Climbing Youth Championship

-The IFSC World Youth Championship is a competition held annually.
+The World Climbing Youth Championship is a competition held annually.
 This event determines the male and female world youth champions in three disciplines: lead, speed, and bouldering.
 For each discipline, the athletes are grouped in three age groups: Youth B, Youth A and Juniors.
+The World Climbing Youth Championship was founded as the Youth World Championship in 1992, and the first edition was hosted in Basel, Switzerland.